Zaltarba/blog/_posts/2024-06-22-IntroPairsTrading.md

 As you can see, despite have two unrelated random walk we get an significant relationship most of the time.

-So to resume, cointegration could a great tool, allowing us to compute the hedge ratio, but can be complety spurious and hypothesis testing is required in order to use it.
-See, the p-value will be correct only under some conditions, one being that the errors have to be stationary.
+So to resume, cointegration could a great tool, allowing us to compute the hedge ratio.
+But one has to ensure the hypothesis of cointegration are meet, meaning hypothesis testing on the stationnarity of the residual is required in order to use it.
 That's where the cointegration's best friend comes into play: the **stationarity test**.

+Several stationarity test exist.
+They can be used in tandem or just on their one.
+The two main ones are the KPSS and the ADF test.
+They allow us to test is a serie is likely to be stationnary or not.

+With both